raj-sahu/SignToText/README.md

 # Hack the Hourglass 2020
 For the "Hack the Hourglass" hackathon

-# SigntoText - HealthCare and AI Project
+# SignToText - HealthCare and AI Project

 ## Table of Contents